Cincinnati-Design-LAB/architour/src/content/buildings/great-american-ball-park.md

   steamboats.
 When the Reds hit a home run or win a game, fireworks are shot out of the stacks.
 ---

+Smaller than its predecessor, the new ball park is more intimate and nostalgic in character inspired by Baltimore's Camden Yards.
+Its external massing creates a more appropriate urban scale to relate to the adjacent Banks development and houses the Reds Hall of Fame and Museum.